 - Click Save.

-Configure whether a use case uses a dialogue or generative procedure (EAP)
+Configuring whether a use case uses a dialogue or generative procedure

-Within an agentic AI agent, you can decide whether an individual use case should use a scripted dialogue or a generative procedure.
-Agentic AI agents that use both generative-AI responses and scripted responses are sometimes referred to as hybrid AI agents.
+Within an AI agent with agentic AI, you can decide whether an individual use case should use a scripted dialogue or a generative procedure.
+AI agents that use both generative-AI responses and scripted responses are sometimes referred to as hybrid AI agents.

 -